-Corazon recently exercised its option to acquire 100% of the Lynn Lake Project area, and is the first company to have control of the entire Lynn Lake nickel camp since mine closure in 1976.
+Corazon owns 100% of the Lynn Lake Project (Figure 1), a prolific historical mining centre that was mined for 24 years before closure in 1976.
+Corazon is the first company to have control of the entire Lynn Lake nickel camp since mine closure.
+Highlights of the Lynn Lake Project include: